 L’Arca, no. 264, Milan, Dec.
 2010, p.
 92.

 Cardillo is one of the most significant architects of our time.
 Combine that talent with Russo’s modern take on classic footwear and you get an exceptional shopping destination experience.
 This is an exciting and significant collaboration for Wallpaper* and this is a must-see store.

-- Architecture design and construction management: Antonino Cardillo
+- Architecture design, construction management, and furniture design: Antonino Cardillo

 - Project management: Miriam Romano

 - Mitchell Oakley Smith, Alison Kubler, ‘From boutique to gallery: fashion, art and architecture’ (pdf), in Art / Fashion in 21st Century, Thames & Hudson, London, Oct.
 2013, pp. 252, 254‑257.

 - Anonymous, ‘Sergio Rossi spring / summer 2013 men’s shoes’ [video], Fashion TV, Milan, 24 Sept.
 2012.

 - Antonino Cardillo, ‘Sergio Rossi store’ (pdf), in Commercial Display, 大连理工大学, Dalian, Aug.
 2012, pp. 136‑143.

 - Antonino Cardillo, ‘An ephemeral shop akin to a cinematographic set’, in Creative Commercial Space, ed.
 Aimee Wu and Anna Qu, Phoenix, Hong Kong, June 2012, pp. 234‑237.